haskell-gi/haskell-gi/README.md

 ```
 ### 3.2 Installation using stack and nix

 In opposite to the installation option via `stack` alone, this also automatically provides all dependencies in a container like manner.
 As an additional advantage, one may use the `llvm` backend for `ghc`.
-Note that this uses a lot of hard disk space, round `2.5 GB` for Nix and `3 GB` for stack.
+Note that this uses a lot of hard disk space, around `2.5 GB` for Nix and `3 GB` for stack.

 1. Install stack
 ```